CBT-I & CBT PSYCHOTHERAPY is the Private Psychotherapy practice of Michele Rose, LCSW.

 About CBT-I & CBT PSYCHOTHERAPY

-Cognitive Behavioral Therapy is possibly the most active and collaborative form of psychotherapy practiced today, and for the concerns CBT-I & CBT Psychotherapy specializes in, it is also the recognized best or “gold standard” of care.
+Cognitive Behavioral Therapy is possibly the most active and collaborative form of psychotherapy practiced today.
+For the concerns CBT-I & CBT Psychotherapy specializes in, it is also the recognized best or “gold standard” of care.

-CBT uses written exercises and hierarchies and goals more than other types of psychotherapy.
-In sessions at CBT-I & CBT PSYCHOTHERAPY, you can expect to have online examples that may relate to your situation and problems shared to inspire you, progress and setbacks tracked, and activities or homework tailored to you.
-These can be emailed so that the work can continue at home between sessions.
-This practice at home is reviewed at the start of the next session and feedback is encouraged to adjust goals and skills as needed.
-When ready to taper down the frequency of sessions, you will feel prepared and empowered to know how to continue growing related skills on your own or if and when a “tune up” is needed.
+CBT uses written exercises and hierarchies, and goals more than other types of psychotherapy.
+In sessions at CBT-I & CBT PSYCHOTHERAPY, you can expect to have online examples that may relate to your situation, problems shared to inspire you, progress and setbacks tracked, and activities or homework tailored to you.
+These can be emailed so the work can continue at home between sessions.
+This practice at home is reviewed at the start of the next session, and feedback is encouraged to adjust goals and skills as needed.
+When ready to taper down the frequency of sessions, you will feel prepared and empowered to know how to continue growing related skills independently or if and when a “tune-up” is needed.